sns-sdks/python-tiktok/README.rst

 Using
 =====

-You can see more usage detail at `docs <https://sns-sdks.lkhardy.cn/python-tiktok/usage/preparation/>`_
+You can see more usage detail at `usage docs <https://sns-sdks.lkhardy.cn/python-tiktok/usage/preparation/>`_

 ----------------
 Business Account